lukethelehman/heap-of-students/README.md

 void loadStudents(students)
- infile stream inFile
+ create ifstream inFile
+ create string studentString
- open "students.csv" with inFile

- while inFile is not at the end of the file
+ open "students.csv" with inFile while inFile is not at the end of the file getline from inFile, store to studentString create new Student student initialize student with studentString append student to the students vector close the file

 printStudents(students vector)
+ for each student in students
+  student.printStudent()
+  print "______" to separate data

 showStudentNames(students vector)
+ for each student in students
+ student.getLastFirst()

 findStudent(students vector)
 delStudents(students vector)
 menu()